arika0093/BlazorPathHelper/README.md

 Now, the page attributes are automatically set, so you don't have to write them in the `.razor` file.
 `@page` attribute can be removed from the `.razor` file.

+> [!TIP]
+> Automatic generation by `Page` attribute specification is a completely independent feature.
+> Therefore, you can remove the `Page` attribute at any time if you do not need the automatic definition.

 ### Menu Structure Automatic Generation